c-d-smith/android-automation/projects/virginpulse-wellness-tracking/README.md

 #### Special Notes

   1. Tracking the habit `Track your weight` provides a once-per-month boost of 25 points.
-Otherwise, habits are worth 1 point per day for each of three habits, plus one point per day for tracking three habits.
+Otherwise, habits are worth 1 point per day for each of three habits, plus one point per day for tracking habits.
   2. Since there is no benefit to tracking more than three habits per day, I recommend configuring Tasker to track only three habits in addition to any habits that are tracked using a fitness tracker.
-  3. If you need to add a habit to complete a Challenge, then either update the automatically tracked habits list to include that habit (and keep it near the top of the list) or move it to at least the fourth position on the list and track it manually.
+  3. If you need to add a habit to complete a Challenge, I recommend simply running the setup routine again and have Tasker pick up the additional habit.
+When the challenge ends, Tasker will automatically stop tracking that habit and remove it from the list in VirginPulse.

 ### Cards

-Tasker will do two cards for you each day.
-It will only do cards that have `GOT IT`, `WILL DO`, or `TRUE/FALSE` buttons, and it will ignore the rest.
-You can manually interact with announcement or challenge cards, if you choose.
-If you choose to ignore them, that's entirely fine, too.
+Tasker will do your cards each day.
+It no longer ignores cards that are not worth points, such as announcements.
+Instead, it will click "Not now", "Dismiss announcement", or whatever else is required to mark the card as "complete".

 While tracking cards, Tasker will return to the Home screen after each card it tracks.
 This simplifies tracking cards because this interface is maddeningly difficult to query reliably.
-I found that speed and reliability were each improved by returning to the Home screen after tracking each card.
+I found that speed and reliability were both improved by returning to the Home screen after tracking each card.

 ### Journeys